alexrod94/vue-setup-lab/README.md

 Pro tip: if you use the Vetur extension, you just need to write "vue" inside your .vue file and choose the appropriate template to get a basic structure.

 Once you've created your new component, we want to show it inside the App.vue file.
 We've already seen in class how to do that; but [here's a step by step guide](https://flaviocopes.com/vue-import-component/) that'll help you with this task.

+## Showing data from your JavaScript inside your HTML

+Now that you have your new component, we're going to practice how to link the elements inside the `<script>` with our `<template>`